Event Handling and SocketContext Reference

 When to use it

-- Telemetry, transport-specific behavior, and handshake debugging.
+- Telemetry, transport-based rules, handshake debugging.

 Method try_data::<T>()